 Meal prepping is framed in terms of health, economy, and self-improvement — it is the best and cheapest way to upgrade and maintain your most valuable asset – your body.
 Meal prepping allows people to also escape the cultural baggage of leftovers by packaging food into discreet packages.
-When separating dishes cooked at the same time into different containers, eaters avoid feeling like they’re eating leftover meals.
+When separating dishes cooked simultaneously into different containers, eaters avoid feeling like they’re eating leftover meals.
 Prepared meals are packaged as fresh and new.

 According to a study in a nutrition journal, 92% of females in the US reported cooking compared to just 28% of men – this was in 1965.
 By 2016, 46% of men say cooking at home compared with 70% of women.
-Today, meal prepping is giving men reason to embrace cooking.
-And if you ask my husband, he does 99% of the cooking in the Rulon Racing household!
+Today, meal prepping is giving men a reason to embrace cooking.

-Being triathletes or athletes, sometimes it is always hard to eat enough, but with meal prepping, it will help breakdown your meals, especially during the day, if you are at work, doing errands, etc. It is a better option than stopping at your favorite fast food place or run into Whole Foods, to the salad bar and not knowing how many macros, you are consuming!
+Being triathletes or athletes, sometimes it is hard to eat enough, but meal prepping will help break down your meals, especially during the day if you are at work, doing errands, etc. It is better than stopping at your favorite fast food place or running into Whole Foods, to the salad bar, and not knowing how many macros you are consuming!

 Meal prepping is the act of planning, preparing snacks and meals in advance, say for the next week.
-The whole intention is to ensure clean eating as well as portion control; with the primary goal often to reach your health and fitness goals.
-As we are embarking on our triathlon season and getting more training in, the first thing that can be eliminated is our food intake, either we are not eating enough or eating the wrong meals.
+The whole intention is to ensure clean eating and portion control, with the primary goal often of reaching your health and fitness goals.
+As we embark on our triathlon season and get more training, the first thing that can be eliminated is our food intake; we are not eating enough or eating the wrong meals.
 Let’s chat some more about Meal Prepping!

 Start Meal Prepping as a Way Of Life

-With meal prepping, there is no right or wrong way to prepare meals because it’s what works best for you.
-The primary goal is to save you time in the kitchen, making available healthy meals to eat in the week.
+With meal prepping, there is no right or wrong way to prepare meals because it works best for you.
+The primary goal is to save you time in the kitchen, making healthy meals available during the week.
 Some people like to prepare their next week by preparing all three main meals a day while others want to know their supper is ready when they get home to something healthy.